 One frequently asked question is: "Why should I calibrate my instrument?"

-Calibration is all about confidence in the measurement results you're getting.
-Calibration assures you that your measurements are accurate within the specification limits that led you to select the instrument in the first place.
+The calibration of instruments is all about confidence in the measurement results you're getting.
+Calibrating your instrument assures you that your measurements are accurate within the specification limits that led you to select the instrument in the first place.
 Routine calibrations are your prescription for the continued health and performance of your instrument.

 Why should I calibrate?
-Let's answer a question with a question: What are the costs and risks of not calibrating?
+Let's answer a question with a question: What are the costs and risks of not calibrating your instrument?

 - In production test, you may encounter false passes or (equally undesirable) false failures.
 False passes can send inferior products to your customers, ruining your reputation for quality.
 False failures end up in the reject bin, ruining yields and prompting costly rework or discards.

 - In the engineering lab, inaccurate measurements can distort your findings about the behavior of an emerging design.
 Imagine going through an unnecessary design turn because your instrument wrongly measured a rise time!

 - Is your volt the same as your customer's volt?
 Is your nanosecond the same as their nanosecond?
 Commerce depends on globally agreed standards of weights and measures.
 Only traceable calibration can ensure adherence to these standards.

 - There may be contractual or regulatory requirements stipulating a regular calibration regimen.
 The penalty for non-compliance could be fines, loss of business, or worse.